mjayprateek/python/README.md

-# python
+# **Python**
 All python code resides here

-Independent projects:
+## **Independent projects**
-1) Python image processing/text image segmentation
+- Python image processing/text image segmentation: for extracting images of individual text characters from an image of any text.
-2) subtitle_synchronizer
+- subtitle_synchronizer: for manually shifting the subtitles forward or backward.

-Projects as part of learning:
+## **Projects as part of learning**
-1) neural networks  - contains the code taught in the book at http://neuralnetworksanddeeplearning.com
+- neural networks: contains the code taught in the book at [http://neuralnetworksanddeeplearning.com](http://neuralnetworksanddeeplearning.com)
-2) crawler - contains the code taught in the book Collective Intelligence
+- crawler: contains the code taught in the book Collective Intelligence.